Jaws – It’s an Eating Machine.

 The G Word with Adam Conover – Fiscal Stimulus During Covid

 The Covid-19 pandemic and subsequent lockdowns sent the US (and world) economies into an immediate recession.
-The US experienced record high levels of unemployment and a massive reduction in GDP.
+The US experienced record-high levels of unemployment and a massive reduction in GDP.
 To counteract this recession, the federal government enacted a series of expansionary fiscal policy recommendations that increased the aggregate demand curve to account for the previous reduction.

 Christmas Vacation: Expected Future Earnings